mvollmer/cockpit-design-elements/elements.md

 ## Elements of Cockpit Design

-This document continues the [Ideals of Cockpit](hts://cockpit-project.org/ideals.html) and aims to be more concrete.
+This document continues the [Ideals ofCockpit](https://cockpit-project.org/ideals.html) and aims to be more concrete.
 And doesn't need to be as polished.
 Maybe some of the items below can be added to the ideals.